Tweety79rw/employeeAtWork/README.md

-# brysonAtWork
+# Bryson At Work
-A web site for a office game
+A web site for a office game.

-# Development evironment setup
+# Development Evironment Setup
 ## Software
 - Node js
 - NPM